abdallaadelessa/RTL-AndroidLayoutConvertor/README.md

 # RTL-AndroidLayoutConvertor
 A Java tool created to save wasted time in converting any android layout from LTR to RTL and vice versa specially when targeting android versions below 4.2 (before RTL support)

-Any contributions are mostly welcomed :)
+Any contributions are most welcomed :)

 ## Screenshot